AlphaConsole/AlphaConsoleBot/README.md

 ===================

-This is the official Discord bot for the [AlphaConsole Discord Server](https://discordapp.com/invite/alphaconsole).
+This was the official Discord bot for the [AlphaConsole Discord Server](https://discordapp.com/invite/alphaconsole).
-This bot serves the over 200k members we currently have in our Discord.
+This bot served the over 200k members we had at our peak.

 ----------

-What is AlphaConsole?
+What was AlphaConsole?
 -------------
-AlphaConsole is the largest 3rd party mod for the popular PC game Rocket League with over 200k users.
+AlphaConsole was the largest 3rd party mod for the popular PC game Rocket League with over 200k users.

-You can check out our site [here.](http://www.alphaconsole.net)

-Unfortunately due to the nature of the program, most of AlphaConsole cannot be open source excluding the Discord bot in this repo.
+Unfortunately due to the nature of the program, most of AlphaConsole cannot be open source, excluding the Discord bot in this repo.

 ----------